Srivatsa03/AI-moments/README.md

 1. Go to an image page
 2. Click “Add Tags”
 3. Enter a tag and save
+4.
+---
+🎭 Demo Test Account

+You can use this test account to explore Moments:

+📧 Email: admin@helloflask.com
+🔑 Password: moments

 ---

 ## 🛠 Technology Stack

 🔹 Python & Flask - Backend framework